Quantum science with arrays of metastable helium-3 atoms: Detecting and cooling atoms in optical tweezers

 At the beginning of RSC, the atom is in a mixed thermal state with a temperature corresponding to the average motional quanta $\bar{n}\gtrsim1$.
 During the OP step, the probability of increasing the motional quanta upon decay scales as $(\eta^\text{OP})^2$ for a given direction.
 However, for the initial condition $\bar{n}\gtrsim1$, we must account for the effect on the dipole matrix elements associated with decaying on a motional sideband, which serve to increase the probability of adding motional quanta upon decay.
 Namely, in this regime, the probability of increasing the motional quanta upon decay scales as $(\eta_\text{eff}^\text{OP})^2=(2\bar{n}+1)(\eta^\text{OP})^2$~\cite{Kaufman2012}.
 This additional $n$-dependence makes it more challenging to perform efficient sideband cooling at high initial temperatures.
 However, we expect that myriad sub-Doppler cooling schemes will allow us to initialize the system with $\bar{n}\lesssim1$ before RSC owing to the unique features of \He.
 Namely, the alkali-like hyperfine metastable ground state structure enables polarization gradient cooling~\cite{Kaufman2012,Manetsch2024} and gray molasses cooling~\cite{Angonga2022} while the relatively narrow optical transition and high trap frequencies enable cooling schemes devised for alkaline earth(-like) atoms in the optical sideband-resolved regime such as Sisyphus cooling~\cite{Taieb1994,Cooper2018,Covey2019}.

 We use $\eta^\text{OP}$ to make a simple, conservative estimate of our ability to initialize atoms in the three-dimensional ground state.
 As $\bar{n}$ approaches zero, the probability of occupying the motional ground state in a given direction can be roughly estimated by $1-(\eta^\text{OP})^2$, although we expect this to be a lower bound due to the stochastic nature of spontaneous emission and the fact that the motional ground state is dark with respect to optical pumping.
 Since we require our atoms to be in the three-dimensional ground state for certain applications (e.g. to obtain identical fermions), a useful figure of merit (FoM) is $(1-(\eta_r^\text{OP})^2)^2(1-(\eta_z^\text{OP})^2)$ which roughly estimates the probability of occupying the ground state in all three dimensions.
 This FoM is shown in Fig.~\ref{Figure4}(c) as a function of tweezer power/depth.
 On the one hand, \He ~suffers from the small $m$ since $\omega_{r,z}\sim m^{-1/2}$ and thus $\eta_{r,z}^\text{OP}\sim m^{-1/4}$ for a given trap.
 On the other hand, large optical powers are available at the chosen blue- and red-detuned tweezer wavelengths.
 Hence, the major limitation when increasing the depth is the off-resonant scattering rate from the trap.
 However, as shown in Fig.~\ref{Figure4}(c), the scattering rate from 1150-nm tweezers (assuming a tweezer waist of $w_0\approx1\mu $m) is slow compared to the expected cooling rate for depths exceeding $\approx$500 MHz ($\approx$25 mK).
-We also note that an axial 1D lattice could be added to mitigate the challenges associated with cooling the axial direction~\cite{Young2020}.
+We also note that an axial 1D lattice could be added to mitigate the challenges associated with cooling the axial direction~\cite{Young2020}, the red dashed line in Fig.~\ref{Figure4}(c) provides an estimate of the ground state probability in such isotropic tweezer configuration.